Mika-Chang/DSA/README.md

 # Data Structures and Algorithms
-Trying to learn data structures and algorithms and c++!
+Me trying to learn data structures, algorithms and c++